-The contract should define the documentation required to authorize payment, to assist the contractor in invoicing correctly so that the contract manager can expedite approval of the invoice for payment.
+Payment documentation.
+The contract should define the documentation required to authorize payment and to assist the contractor in invoicing correctly so that the contract manager can expedite approval of the invoice for payment.

-At a minimum, invoices submitted should include contract number, date(s) service was provided, description of services provided or any goods received, and approval for payment.
+At a minimum, invoices submitted should include the contract number or other evidence of authorization to contract, date(s) services were provided, description of services provided or any goods received, and approval for payment.

 The approval for payment can be documented by the initials of the approving staff and date on the contractor's invoice, or by an electronic approval process.
-For further information, refer to Subsection 85.32.30.
+For further information, refer to Subsection 85.32.30 of this manual.

+16.20.30.e

-15.40.30.e Contract Overpayment
+Contract overpayment.
 If an overpayment to a contractor is discovered, the agency must take appropriate action.
 Contract managers should consult with their accounting or auditing staff, their internal legal staff, and/or with the Office of the Attorney General for guidance.

-15.40.30.f Federally Funded Contracts
+16.20.30.f

+Federally funded contracts.
 Contracts supported with federal funds, whether in whole or in part, are subject to federal requirements.
 Such requirements may be the result of federal statutory provisions, administrative regulations adopted by federal agencies, administrative guidelines distributed by federal agencies or contract award provisions.

 There are basic federal rules that apply to virtually all expenditures of federal awards.
-Each federal agency and the U.S. Office of Management and Budget (OMB) publish these rules as listed below:
+Each federal agency and the U.S. Office of Management and Budget (OMB) publish these rules as listed below.